Heart of Palm Salad with Tomato, Avocado, and Lime

 Cut the drained hearts of palm into slices and separate into rings.
 (The ends of the stalk may not separate, so just cut them into halves.)
 Cut grape tomatoes in half to make 1 cup, or use even less tomatoes if you prefer lower carbs.

 Thinly slice the green onion and chop the cilantro.
 (If you’re skipping the cilantro, I might use a little more sliced green onion.)
 Toss the hearts of palm, tomatoes, and sliced green onions with the avocado/lime juice mixture, and then add as much more lime juice as desired.
 (I used 1 T more lime juice.
 I use my fresh-frozen lime juice for recipes like this.)
 Season the salad generously with salt.

 Then toss in the chopped avocado and gently combine with the salad.
 Try hard not to eat all the salad in one sitting!

 More Salads with Hearts of Palm:

 Tomato, Hearts of Palm Salad, Olive, and Feta Salad with Basil Vinaigrette ~ Kalyn’s Kitchen

 Toasted Garlicky Quinoa Salad with Tomatoes, Hearts of Palm, and Goat Cheese ~ Aggie’s Kitchen

 Vegan Heart of Palm and Avocado Salad with Lime, Green Onion, and Cilantro from Kalyn’s Kitchen

-Rich Salad with Hearts of Palm, Avocado, and Radicchio from Kalyn's Kitchen
+Chicken Salad with Mustard, Hearts of Palm, and Olives ~ Kalyn’s Kitchen

 Tomato and Hearts of Palm Salad from Foodie Crush